naure/YaP/README.md

 Hell is quotes.
 And spaces in filenames.
 Or space-separated lists.
 When missing arguments gives an empty string messing up your paths.
 And logic with nothing but strings.
 Avoid all of this.

-In Yapi, code is independent of input.
+In Yap, code is independent of input.
 Python's data structures and logic are well-defined.
 Missing arguments like $1 or environment variables like $var will raise an error as expected.